fyrkov/inbox-pattern-demo/README.md

 ## Cons

-- **You store every payload.** This is a real cost - you've effectively rebuilt a queue inside your database, and it grows with your event volume.
-You need a retention/archival policy for the inbox itself.
+- **You store every payload.** The inbox table is ;arger comparing to storing only dedup keys and grows with the event volume.
+You need a retention/archival policy for it.
 - **More moving parts.** A table, an ingest path, and a separate worker, versus "just handle the message in the consumer callback."
-- **Added latency.** Events now go through a write-then-poll cycle instead of being processed inline.
-Usually milliseconds, but it's not zero.
-- **The worker is another thing to operate.** It needs monitoring, scaling, and its own failure handling.
+Also the worker needs monitoring, scaling, and its own failure handling.

 ## Gotchas